2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 3. **Broader Selection in Madrid:** For those prioritizing budget, Madrid offers a greater variety of "economic" and "low-cost" accommodations compared to Barcelona.
 This makes Madrid a more attractive option for budget-conscious travelers.

-By keeping these insights in mind, you can make more informed decisions and find the best accommodations that fit your preferences and budget in both Barcelona and Madrid.
+By keeping these insights in mind, an user can make more informed decisions and find the best accommodations that fit their preferences and budget in both Barcelona and Madrid.